madhumurthy16/rg-landing-page/README.md

 One of the challenges I faced was appling animations to the React app.
 I had not done this previously and after reading up I learned that applying animations to React app is different from a Javascript application, beacause of the way React uses DOM to render components (Virtual DOM).

 I enjoyed building the app with React.
 Eversince I learned React I wanted to build more apps for practice and was excited to use React for this project.

+# Getting Started

+Fork and clone the repository to your local machine Navigate into the App directory on your client using the cd command. <span style="color:#fafafa">cd my-app</span> Install dependencies by using the <span style="color:#fafafa">npm install</span> command in the terminal Run the command <span style="color:#fafafa">npm start</span>.
+Runs the app in development mode.
+Open http://localhost:3000 to view it in the browser.